blake-regalia/node-pj/README.md

 	pj.alias(string aliasDef, function outputGen)
 ```

-You may also defined these aliases on a single `pj` instance.
-Doing this will prevent other instances of `pj` (which were created from the same `pj` object) from holding conflicting aliases.
+You may also define these aliases on a single `pj` instance.
+Doing this will prevent other instances created by the same `pj` object from holding conflicting aliases.

 ```javascript
 	.alias(string aliasDef, string outputSub)